-Birds of Eden next door is very similar to the Monkey Land, but instead of monkeys it full of amazingly coloured birds from all over the world.
+Birds of Eden next door is very similar to the Monkey Land, but instead of monkeys, it is full of amazingly coloured birds from all over the world.
 It is the world’s largest free-flight sanctuary.

 The diversity and abundance of birds here are overwhelming.
 I was particularly happy to spot the South African Knysna Turaco – one of the more unique birds of the area that we probably wouldn’t spot in the wild.

-Next stop was a wild cat sanctuary – Tenikwa.
-This small facility houses all of the smaller cats of Southern Africa: Cheetah, Serval, Caracal, African Wild Cat and Black-Footed Cat and presents a good chance to see them up close in a naturalistic setting.
-The guided walk takes visitors inside all the cat enclosures and if the cats are in a chatty mood, there is a good chance to interact with them.
+The next stop was a wild cat sanctuary – Tenikwa.
+This small facility houses all of the smaller cats of Southern Africa: Cheetah, Serval, Caracal, African Wild Cat and Black-Footed Cat, and presents a good chance to see them up close in a naturalistic setting.
+The guided walk takes visitors inside all the cat enclosures, and if the cats are in a chatty mood, there is a good chance to interact with them.